Sveta Nedelja, Zagreb County: Monuments and sightseeing

+The Ministry of Croatian Veterans discovered and exhumed in June 2025 two mass graves from the period after World War II with the remains of 49 men.

 Education

-Primary education in Sveta Nedelja is covered by two elementary schools - the Sveta Nedelja Elementary School in Sveta Nedelja and the Vladimir Deščak Elementary School in Novaki.
+Primary education in Sveta Nedelja is covered by two elementary schools: the Sveta Nedelja Elementary School in Sveta Nedelja and the Vladimir Deščak Elementary School in Novaki.
 Sveta Nedelja Elementary School also has two branch offices in Kerestinec and Strmec.
 Another branch office is located in Rakov Potok in the Samobor municipal area.
-Opening a new elementary school in Strmec is planned in the near future.
+A new elementary school in Strmec is planned in the near future.

+Culture

+Local Klapa Barun organizes annual Klapa meetings in Sveta Nedelja (Klape u Svetoj Nedelji; Susret klapa u Svetoj Nedelji) with different host-locations every year.